 See our range of made-to-measure Hobble Skirts

-A Hobble Skirt is a long, narrow skirt which is intentionally designed to shorten a woman’s stride below the knee, literally “hobbling” her legs.
+A Hobble Skirt is a narrow skirt which is intentionally designed to shorten a woman’s stride by literally “hobbling” her legs.
 Hobble Skirts emphasize her figure and impose an elegantly restrained and very sensual way of walking.
 Indeed, where genuine Hobble Skirts are concerned, "The Walk is The Look".

 Whenever fashion rediscovers the Hobble Skirt, it quickly becomes an essential item in the repertoire of every woman who knows how to dress for maximum effect.

 The term "Hobble Skirt" originates from around 1910, when the revolutionary Oriental-influenced creations of designers such as Poiret, Worth, Lucile (Lady Duff-Gordon's label) and Paquin introduced the fashionable Western woman to skirts which were narrow enough around her legs to reduce her stride.
 Hobble skirts, and the manner in which one had to walk when wearing them, were soon found, by those of more refined taste, to be extraordinarily attractive - enough so to be worth a little inconvenience on the part of the wearer.

 Please bear in mind that two of the famous, original Hobble Skirt-era designers were women.
 The suggestion by some fashion historians that women, at the height of the suffragette movement, were somehow forced against their will by male dress designers to struggle around in restricting skirts is completely wrong.
-It was generally accepted as the fashionable silhouette of the day and women loved to wear it - possibly as an ironic comment on their role in society.
+It was generally accepted as the fashionable silhouette of the day and women loved to wear it - possibly because of its ironic comment on their role in society, or possibly because women wanted to clearly demonstrate their superiority despite the extreme limitations imposed by their clothes.